ssmaheswar2001/Sign-Language-Detection-using-YOLOv5/README.md

 - ![alt text](Img/image-4.png)

 ## Statement
 - The main point of this application is to use cameras to recognize gestures from the sign language to offer a new means of communication.
-The program will be able to transcribe gestures done by dump people into written words printed on the screen.
+The program will be able to transcribe gestures done by dumb people into written words printed on the screen.

 ## Data Collection
 - Data Collection : Collected custom dataset of 2,244 training images and 213 validation images